-As soon as July 4 passes, the announcements that “summer’s almost over” seem to begin.
-In the remaining weeks, consider squeezing in some outdoor fun with your tweens and teens.
-All of these suggestions give you a chance to talk – and really listen – to your kids before summer does melt into the busy back-to-school season.
+Consider squeezing in some outdoor fun with your tweens and teens during the summer months.
+All of these suggestions give you a chance to talk – and really listen – to your kids before summer melts into the busy back-to-school season.

 Hiking in a park with water ups the excitement.
 As you explore, you can skip rocks and try to catch minnows, tadpoles or crayfish.

 I finally invested in hiking sandals with strong soles.
 Tennis shoes just feel gross when they get wet, and water shoes are meant for the beach and don't always hold up to the sharper rocks in a creek bed.
 I went back and forth before finally buying these Keen sandals for my recent national park trip, but they're making hiking and creeking near home so much more fun.
 For kids, Merrell and Keen both sell a range of sizes and price points on Amazon.